-It’s been 10 years since the official opening of the Cranberry Pond Mountain Trail.
+It’s been 10 years since the official opening of the Cranberry Pond Mountain Trail in Peterborough, New Hampshire.
 We’d say it’s been a success, based on how well-loved it is by locals and the wear and tear we see on the path.

 “Peeling the bark off the logs will protect against rot,” says Rick Brackett, land manager for the Conservancy.
 “The bridges we just built should last longer.”

 The Conservancy is dedicated to caring for the land and maintaining recreational access where we can.
 Take a hike on the trail to check out the new bridges yourself.